qxxa/instaclaimer/README.md

 # instaclaimer - Instagram Username Autoclaimer

 Instagram Autoclaimer / Swapper / Turbo <br>
-A Python script that claims a username by repeatedly checking until the username becomes available.
+A Python script that claims a username by repeatedly checking until it becomes available.

 ## Features
 - checks and claims a username once available